Hygienic Laboratory Influenza Surveillance Testing2018-2019 Testing Guidance

 - Patients from a defined population (e.g. schools, long-term care facilities) when an outbreak is suspected

 - Patients where confirmation is desired because of special circumstances.
-(Please note circumstances on the test request form when submitting to the Hygienic Lab).
+(Please note these circumstances on the test request form when submitting to the Hygienic Lab).

 I. Influenza Specimen Collection, Submission and Results